-If your Labrador is a senior citizen, it may bark during the night due to its disturbing health condition.
-In what cases does a senior labrador bark?
+If your Labrador is a senior dog, it may bark during the night due to its disturbing health condition.
+In what cases does a senior Labrador bark?
 Let us see.
-Senior labs tend to bark during the night due to 2 reasons mostly.
+Senior Labs tend to bark during the night mostly due to 2 reasons mostly.
 They are…

-Your dog may bark in the night if it has some uneasiness and any other illness that is causing trouble to him.
+Your dog may bark in the night if it has some uneasiness and any other illness that is causing trouble for him to sleep.

 Dementia is a canine cognitive dysfunction that can affect your dog’s learned behaviour and your dog’s memory.

 In cases of dementia, a dog can start barking for no reason.
 The dog may become anxious, disoriented and starts barking continuously.
 This barking behaviour due to dementia occurs especially during the night time.

 Labrador barking can be a big problem if it is not managed in the beginning stages itself.
 Without applying correct measures your dog can get habituated to this unnecessary barking habit.

 A Lab barking continuously can create a lot of nuisance to you and people in your surroundings.